apache/mxnet/docs/tutorials/python/types_of_data_augmentation.md

 #### 4) Are augmentations performed on GPU?

 Most of the augmenters contain a mixture of control logic and `NDArray` operations.
 Although `NDArray` operations can be run on GPU, the control logic will still run on CPU which may limit performance.
 With Gluon DataLoaders you can specify `num_workers` to perform loading and augmentation in parallel with multiprocessing workers.

+#### 4) Can I implement custom augmentations?

+Yes, you can implement your own class that inherits from [`Augmenter`](https://mxnet.incubator.apache.org/api/python/image/image.html?highlight=augmenter#mxnet.image.Augmenter) and define the augmentation steps in the `__call__` method.
+You can also implement a `dumps` method which returns a string representation of the augmenter and its parameters: it's used when inspecting a list of `Augmenter`s.